kalymos/PsNee/README.md

 ---------------------------------------------------------------------------

-Be aware the PSX provides 3.5V / 3.3V power, *NOT* 5V!
+Be sure to use the 3.5V / 3.3V PSX power supply, * AND NOT THE 5V! * for your PsNee.
+(The ps chipset works in 3.3v, and their injected 5v is not good.)
 The installation pictures include an example.

 -----------------------------------------------------------------------------